There’s been some comments about this on Twitter.

 - Put buttons on multi select forms above the form

-Thanks a lot to Caroline Jarrett for helping me write this.
+Thanks to Caroline Jarrett for helping me write this.

 Sign up to Good Design